quinnkeast/quinnkeast-website/_books/books.md

 - year: 2024
   books:
+  - title: The Magician’s Land
+    author: Lev Grossman
+    reading: true
   - title: The Magician King
     author: Lev Grossman
-    reading: true
+    thoughts: Surprisingly different from book one, and just as enjoyable
   - title: These Deathless Shores
     author: P. H. Low
     thoughts: Takes a warm friendly story and makes it very much not so—characters grated on me but the underlying was super compelling